chiragpatil-ml/YouTubeNotebook/Computer Vision/InceptionNet/README.md

-# Setting Up Qdrant Vector Database
+# Implement InceptionNet

-This notebook contains code to implement InceptionNet.
+This notebook contains code to implement InceptionNet using Pytorch.

 ## Overview